kestra-io/docs/content/blogs/2023-11-10-enabling-business-in-it.md

 1. **Approved Technology Lists**: Organizations can create a list of approved technologies that meet their security and compliance standards.
 2. **Regular Sync-Ups**: Establish channels for regular communication between IT and business units to ensure that new tools align with the broader IT framework and company policies.
-3. **Transparent Oversight**: Integrate systems that track and manage the applications and tools being used across the company, ensuring that the IT department has a clear view of the technology landscape.
+3. **Transparent Oversight**: Integrate systems that track and manage the applications and tools being used across the company, ensuring that the owners has a clear view of the technology landscape.
 4. **Focused Education**: Offer training for business users that covers the critical aspects of IT policy, data handling, security, and compliance to minimize uninformed risks.

 The future points towards a cooperative IT framework that places the IT department in a guiding role, helping to navigate the complexities of technology choices while empowering business users to contribute to technological solutions.
 This collaborative environment should offer platforms and guidelines that enable users to innovate within a secure and compliant structure.